Feur-Inc/BetterX/CONTRIBUTING.md

 ## Plugin Development

+[README.md](src/plugins/README.md) contains a detailed plugin development guide with comprehensive information about the plugin system, available APIs, and best practices.
+Make sure to review this guide before developing plugins.

 ### Official Plugins
 Official plugins belong in the `src/plugins` directory.
 These are distributed with BetterX and undergo thorough review.